smassung/text-data-book-comments/readme.md

 This part provides an overview of the motivation and high-level concepts of the book, and gives readers a roadmap for navigating through the chapters in the later parts.
-It also includes a background chapter where basic concepts in probability and statistics, machine learning, and natural language processing are introduced so that readers without any knowledge in these areas will have the necessary background to understand the materials later.
+It also includes a background chapter where basic concepts in probability and statistics and natural language processing are introduced so that readers without any knowledge in these areas will have the necessary background to understand the materials later.
 This part further includes one chapter on the [MeTA](http://meta-toolkit.github.io/meta/) toolkit, which will be the basis for many exercises later.
 We use this chapter to introduce the typical architecture of a text mining system, where the search engines will be shown as a basis for supporting text analysis.
 Readers with sufficient background knowledge about these topics can skip part or all of this section.

  - [Introduction](http://sifaka.cs.uiuc.edu/ir/textdatabook/chapters/text-data-book-draft-chapter01-Intro.pdf) (Draft from 4 April 2015)
    * Text data vs. structured data